kyokan/plasma/README.md

 ### Validator Nodes:

 1. Checking the validity of every block emitted by a root node.
-1. Checks the validity of block headers on the Plasma contract.
+1. Checking the validity of block headers on the Plasma contract.
 2. Exiting the Plasma chain if malfeasance is detected.

 ### Plasma Contract: